AI Employee Fit Assessment: A Step-by-Step Guide

 - Quantified estimates of potential value

-The next step is designing the specific solution for your highest-priority opportunity.
+The next step is designing the first role around your highest-priority opportunity.